* Jobless Americans face another disruption in benefits

-Democratic leaders trimmed the bill several times to satisfy fiscal hawks in their own ranks who balked at its cost.
-Most recently, they stripped out $30 billion in health-care subsidies for unemployed people and aid to cash-strapped states, and spun off the doctors’ money into a separate vote.
+Democratic leaders have trimmed the bill several times to satisfy fiscal hawks in their own ranks who balked at its cost.

-Combined, the two bills would add $54 billion to the deficit over 10 years — a sharp drop from the original version that would have increased it by $134 billion.
+The current bill would add $31 billion to the deficit over 10 years — a sharp drop from the original version, which would have increased it by $134 billion.

 The bill would extend unemployment benefits through the end of November.
 It includes other job-creation measures, such as construction subsidies and a summer-jobs program for students.

 “Jobs, jobs, jobs — that is what this bill is about,” said Democratic Representative Judy Chu.